Kids Wild swimming in Buckden Beck waterfall Yorkshire Dales

 Central/ Eastern Yorkshire Dales National Park

-Kettlewell is one of our favourite spots in the Yorkshire Dales and the river there is a marvellous spot for a dip.
+Kettlewell is one of our favourite spots in the Yorkshire Dales and the river there is a marvellous spot for a paddle or dip.
 Now this is our only river spot on our top 5 so be aware that there are currents present to contend with.

 But the reason why we love this one, is because there is a lovely shallow section, with varying river depths at the point where Kettlewell Beck meets the River (it’s the spot behind the car park, and the Racehorses Hotel).
 What 3 Words is following.spinners.myself.